-The Scheme is closed to new members.
+The Scheme is closed to new Members and is being wound up effective 31 March 2021.

 Asteron Retirement Investment Limited (ARIL) is the Trustee and Manager of the Scheme.
 ARIL has appointed Suncorp Corporate Services Pty Ltd (SCS) as the investment manager of the Scheme.
 ARIL has appointed Asteron Life Limited (Asteron) as the administration manager of the Scheme.
 ARIL, SCS and Asteron are companies within the Suncorp Group, with Suncorp Group Limited as the ultimate parent.
 ARIL has delegated responsibility for management oversight of the Scheme to Suncorp New Zealand's (SNZ) Chief Executive Officer (CEO).
 The SNZ CEO is supported to execute the responsibility by SNZ's Asset and Liability Committee (ALCO) and its sub-committees.